Zoran Josipovic

-Zoran Josipovic (Josipović; born 25 August 1995) is a Swiss professional footballer who plays for Istra 1961 in the SuperSport HNL as a forward.
+Zoran Josipovic (Josipović; born 25 August 1995) is a Swiss professional footballer who plays for FC Collina d'Oro in the fourth-tier 1.
+Liga as a forward.

 Career

 A youth product of the Swiss clubs Lugano and FC Chiasso, Josipovic moved to the youth academy of Juventus in 2011.
 He spent his early career on loan with Novara, Lugano and Aarau.
 In 2016, he signed permanently with Aarau, moving to Chiasso the next season.
 He followed that up with stints at Beroe and Celta B. In January 2022, he returned to Lugano in the Swiss Super League.
 In 2022, he signed a contract with NK Istra until Jun 30, 2025.